megwelch/Project-4_Front-End/README.md

 - add timestamps to reviews

 ## Bugs to Fix:
-- reviews are not deleting on the backend but not displaying correctly when deleted on the frontend
+- reviews are deleting on the backend but not displaying correctly when deleted on the frontend until refresh